1. Official Game = 7 innings or 1 hour 15 minutes.

 20. If playing on a field with an obstruction or a short fence, the team captains should decide how the ball will be played in that zone before the start of the game (i.e. “Ground Rule” double, triple, etc.)

-21. If any tipped/popped up ball is caught by the catcher, it is considered an out.
+21. If any tipped/popped up ball is caught by the catcher at any height that does not hit the backstop, it is considered an out.